 Caffeine and Decaffeination

 Coffee is perhaps most prized for its caffeine content.
 The caffeine content in a cup of coffee varies widely depending on the type of bean used and the brewing method.
 While most of the caffeine is removed during the decaffeination process, trace amounts may still remain.
-The international standard for decaffeination requires that 97 percent of the caffeine be removed from decaffeinated coffee while the European Union’s standards require no less than 99.9 percent to be removed.
+The international standard for decaffeination requires that 97% of the caffeine be removed from decaffeinated coffee while the European Union’s standards require no less than 99.9% to be removed.

 The Swiss Water Method has gained popularity in recent years because it uses only water to remove caffeine but the process is long and laborious.
 Other solvents used in the decaffeinating process include carbon dioxide, ethyl acetate, or triglycerides.
 Each method has its own advantages and disadvantages including cost, time, labor, and effect on the final flavor.

 Research is being conducted to produce coffee plants that are deficient in the caffeine synthase gene and therefore do not produce caffeine.
 This would eliminate the need for the decaffeination process and would not only reduce costs but it would also keep the original flavor of the bean completely intact.

 Proper storage of coffee has a great impact on the flavor of the brewed cup.
 Enemies to coffee’s flavor include heat, oxygen, light, and moisture.
 Most commercial coffee today is sold in vacuum-sealed bags with one-way valves to allow gasses to escape while keeping oxygen out.
 Once the seal on the bag is broken, extra care must be taken to keep the beans fresh.

 At home, coffee beans should be stored in an airtight container in a cool, dark, and dry place.
 Although some people advocate keeping coffee beans in either the refrigerator or freezer, this can present issues with exposure to circulating air, excess humidity, and absorption of rogue flavors.